MoHarby/MoHarby/README.md

 ## Hi, I'm Mohamed 👋
-I'm a **computer engineer** student who is passionate about learning programming, solving problems and how to write better code. 👨‍💻
+I'm a **computer engineer** student who is passionate about learning programming, solving problems and how to write better code.👨‍💻

 I have interest in the world of **AI**, specifically, **Machine Learning** and its applications. 🤖